phoenixframework/phoenix/guides/controllers.md

 Layouts are just a special subset of templates.
 The live in the `templates/layout` folder (`lib/hello_web/templates/layout`).
 Phoenix created one for us when we generated our app.
 The default layout is called `app.html.eex`, and it is the layout into which all templates will be rendered by default.

 Since layouts are really just templates, they need a view to render them.
-This is the `LayoutView` module defined in `lib/hello_web/views/layout_view.ex`.
+This one is `LayoutView` which is defined in `lib/hello_web/views/layout_view.ex`.
 Since Phoenix generated this view for us, we won't have to create a new one as long as we put the layouts we want to render inside the `lib/hello_web/templates/layout` directory.

 Before we create a new layout, though, let's do the simplest possible thing and render a template with no layout at all.

 The `Phoenix.Controller` module provides the `put_layout/2` function for us to switch layouts.
 This takes `conn` as its first argument and a string for the basename of the layout we want to render.
 It also accepts `false` to disable the layout altogether.

-You can edit the `index` action of the `PageController` module in `lib/hello_web/controllers/page_controller.ex` to look like this.
+You can edit the `index` action of `PageController` in `lib/hello_web/controllers/page_controller.ex` to look like this.

 ```elixir
 def index(conn, _params) do